HermiloOrtega/TimeCardTracker/README.md

 DB_NAME=timecardtracker
 ```

-Production credentials are set in Hostinger's environment variable panel — never committed to the repo.
+Production credentials are set as environment variables on the server — never committed to the repo.
 See [docs/backend-setup.md](docs/backend-setup.md) for the full deployment guide.

 ### Run locally